 Toy or Small Dogs: Consider a pet booster seat or a special box to transport your pet.
 These raise your dog up so they can see out of the window, but restrain them within a safe cocoon so they don't wander, or in the event of a crash - get propelled through the windshield.

 All Size Dogs: Travel harnesses are a great option for most dogs.
 Look for a crash-tested product that passed (not all do, and yet the manufacturer proudly proclaims "Crash Tested" - but omit that it failed!).

-    Collar and Leash: Have a means of restraining your dog getting to and from the car.
+- Dog collar and Leash: Have a means of restraining your dog from getting to and from the car.

 The more often your dog travels in the car (and has fun!) the better traveler they will be.
 Make regular trips to exciting places like the park or fields, so they don't only associate the car with 'bad' things such as vet visits.

 If your dog is already a poor traveler, there are ways to turn things around.
 By 'desensitizing' them to unpleasant associations, you build new and positive links that make travel something to look forward to.

 Try these steps.
 Make sure your dog is relaxed and happy with each step, before moving on to the next one.

 With the car stationary in the driveway and engine off:

 - Feed meals in the car

 - Play with a favorite toy